gw31415/fzyselect.vim/README.md

 (e.g. [dressing.nvim](https://github.com/stevearc/dressing.nvim)).

 This plugin is one such extensions.
-As a feature, it uses a built-in `matchfuzzypos` function to speed up the search process.
+As a feature, it uses a built-in `matchfuzzypos` function to speed up the search process (you can even customize the function if you wish).

 Also, for the minimalists (or following the UNIX philosophy), it has few extra functions, keymaps and commands as possible.
+Also, the source code is very small, too.
+See [the main code](./autoload/fzyselect.vim).

 You can use this plugin in Vim as well as Neovim.
 Except exporting code for Lua, the all of this plugin is written in only Vim scripts (not Vim9 scripts).